cadenpiper/Nocenix/README.md

 This will generate a new account in the flow.json file.

-💸 Step 5: Mint and Transfer Tokens to Recipient
+💸 Step 5: Mint and Transfer Tokens
 ```
 flow transactions send cadence/transactions/MintAndTransfer.cdc 100.0 <recipient-account-address>
   --authorizer emulator-account,recipient-account